-Saddle Hill, at 841masl, is the crux of this triangular shaped area; the high point from which the series of linear spurs fans out. with Pera Although context o are sandy while oth bouldery.
-Only a few environm constant and seas.
-Forsyth w
+Saddle Hill, at 841masl, is the crux of this triangular shaped area; the high point from which the series of linear spurs fans out.

 The bays in this area are generally small and narrow with Peraki being the largest at 2km in length.

 Although the bays vary in size, the general visual context of the coastline is very similar.
 Some beaches are sandy, such as Tumbledown and Hikuraki Bays, while others, including Te Oka and Long Bay, are bouldery.